cirobrignolo/TicTacToe/README.md

 - The opponent makes random moves.
 - The game logic is implemented in the `logic.py` file.
-- The game and move data are stored using Django's ORM.
+- The game and movement data are stored using Django's ORM.

 ## Trade-offs